AlphaCoders/FighterBluePrints/README.txt

 Never edit master branch directly
-Edit your respective branch and create pull request discussion is held before merging into master if you edit master directly then the old branches get into merge conflicts if you create pull request then it is easy to revert the merge
+Edit your respective branch and create pull request Discussion is held before merging into master
+If you edit master directly then the old branches get into merge conflicts If you create pull request then it is easy to revert the merge

 Coding Standards